Ryderjj89/rsvp-manager/README.md

 #### Docker Compose

 1. Clone the repository
-2. Run `docker-compose up -d` to start the application
+2. Run `docker compose up -d` to start the application
 3. Access the application at `http://localhost:3000`

 #### Docker Run